Why so many women wore white to the State of the Union address

 According to Rep. Lois Frankel of Florida, the chair of the aforementioned working group, Tuesday's move was a direct nod to the movement.

-"Wearing suffragette white is a respectful message of solidarity with women across the country, and a declaration that we will not go back on our hard-earned rights," she told CNN ahead of Wednesday's address.
+"Wearing suffragette white is a respectful message of solidarity with women across the country, and a declaration that we will not go back on our hard-earned rights," she told CNN ahead of Tuesday's address.

 White has continued to serve as symbol for women in politics.
 Shirley Chisholm, the first African American woman to be elected to Congress, wore white to be sworn in in 1969.
 Geraldine Ferraro did the same when she was named America's first female Vice President nominee.